 Published on May 7, 2026

-Jadlog has opened a state-of-the-art logistics centre, marking a historic milestone by doubling its capacity and speeding up deliveries across the country.
-This is the company’s largest investment in 20 years.
+Jadlog has opened a new logistics hub, marking a major step in its development by doubling its processing capacity and accelerating deliveries across Brazil.
+This is the company’s largest investment in two decades.

 Geopost subsidiary Jadlog, a leading player in less-than-truckload (LTL) transport for the e-commerce and B2B markets in Brazil, opened its new logistics centre in São Paulo on 7 May.